nex3/nex3.github.io/source/blog/212-so-called-ai-cannot-program.md

 ## Semantic Refinement

-The inevitable outcome when someone sits down with some to write a program with some high-level semantic goal is, one way or another, hitting a wall.
+The inevitable outcome when someone sits down to write a program with some high-level semantic goal is, one way or another, hitting a wall.
 This can come in various forms: perhaps they run their code and see behavior they didn't expect, or they get a compiler error, or they can't figure out how best to name their classes.
 Whatever the symptoms, the cause is the same: they've run into the limits of their initial understanding of what they were trying to do.